Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Remember that you have loyal advocates already in your user base who are tweeting about your service or posting photos of your product on Instagram.
 And they have immediate family members and friends who can be reached more easily by their influence than by any of your marketing campaigns.

 Say a user downloaded your app, used it for a few days, then uninstalled.
 But several win-back campaigns reignited interest and got the user to reinstall, and a sales call finally nudged them to buy.
-You will only be able to trace a journey like that if you keep track of every campaign and every touch point via your CRM.
+You will only be able to trace a journey like that if you keep track of all of your lifecycle marketing campaigns and customer touchpoints via your CRM.

 Connect your systems so you have one dashboard for all important metrics.
 Document those interactions so you have a trail of engagement.
 Check all those customers who have a high possibility of purchasing and market to them.

-Remember that customer lifecycle marketing is an ongoing effort.
+To truly understand what is lifecycle marketing, you need to remember that it is an ongoing effort.
 It’s never linear, it’s cyclical.